 Dry eye syndrome (DES) is a chronic condition that develops when your eyes do not produce and maintain enough tears to keep the eye’s surface lubricated resulting in multiple symptoms that range from person to person.
-This can be due to a reduction in tear production or increased tear evaporation from a lack of lipid in the tears that stem from oil glands in the eyelids.
+This can be due to a reduction in tear production, increased tear evaporation from a lack of lipid in the tears or the presence of inflammation in and around the eyelids.
 The effects can range from minor dryness and discomfort to pain, blurred vision and frequent infections.

 - Dry, itchy eyes

-- Burning or stinging
+- Burning or stinging eyes